nebulaeonline/microauthd/README.md

 **2025-06-27**

+Today we introced Id Token issuance in compliance with OpenID Connect.
+This allows microauthd to issue ID tokens alongside access tokens, providing a standardized way to convey user identity and authentication information.
+The ID token is a JWT that contains claims about the authenticated user, such as their unique identifier, email, and other profile information.

 Changing the hashing strategy for refresh tokens to use SHA-256 only instead of Argon2id and SHA-256 brought another 50% speedup, bringing us to around 60rps with bursts to 1500 rps.

 We now cache password hashes (if enabled); the feature and duration are configurable via --enable-pass-cache and --pass-cache-duration (default is 5 minutes).
 We are now seeing throughput of over 600 rps, with burst at 3,000 rps.
 This means microauthd is now performing on par or better than its peers.